 We’re all looking for wine recommendations for the Thanksgiving feast, so we asked David Mogridge of Williams-Sonoma Wine for some of his crowd-pleasing favorites.
 Find his picks and comments below, but don’t forget these tips, too: have plenty of glasses and decant everything.
-All the wins on this list will greatly benefit with some air.
+All the wines on this list will greatly benefit with some air.
 While the decanter is sitting, set it on a bed of ice in a big bowl to help keep the temperature just right.

 Toast a special occasion meal with a glass of bubbly — Mogridge recommends these two picks.